Start with a template

 ### Overview

 Using a template is one of the quickest ways to get started with Brainboard.
-By providing you with a pre-built architecture that you may modify, templates ensure that you begin with a tried-and-true infrastructure design and save you time during the initial setup.
+By providing you with pre-built architecture templates, we ensure that you begin with a tried-and-true infrastructure design and save your time during the initial setup.
+You can always edit these templates as you need.&#x20;

 {% hint style="info" %}